b05702057/Mail-Query-System/README.md

 ### Note
 * You can know how the detail of the task from the file "Task_Description.pdf".
 * You can know how the algorithms are designed from the file "Task_Explanation.pdf".
+* You can generate your own data for this program.
+I you need the original data, you can contact me.